- Particle Theory

 - Selection of “Synopses” in Physics (Phys.
 Rev. Lett.
 111, 056601 (2013).)

-Professor: Y. Maniwa / Associate Professor: Y. Miyata / Assistant Professor: K. Sakamoto
+Associate Professor: Y. Miyata / Assistant Professor: Y. Nakanishi

 Our group is developing new materials with structures on a nanometer scale, such as atomic layers, single-wall carbon nanotubes (SWCNTs), fullerenes, and fullerene complexes.
 In addition, we continuously investigate and search for novel material properties using various techniques such as NMR, ESR, x-ray diffraction (XRD), transport, and optical measurements.
 Computer simulations are also employed to analyze experimental data and predict new novel properties in these materials.
 Potential applications are also being discussed.